 Areas of Competence and Professional Development: Environmental Philosophy, Applied Ethics, Social/Political Philosophy, Holocaust Studies, Forgiveness and Reconciliation Studies, Critical Thinking

 Monograph: Forgiveness from a Feminist Perspective, Lanham, MD: Lexington Books, 2009 (reissued in paperback in 2018 with new preface).

-- Anthology, The Moral Psychology of Forgiveness, Rowman & Littlefield, 2017, the first in their new series, Moral Psychology of the Emotions.
+- Edited volume, The Moral Psychology of Forgiveness, Rowman & Littlefield, 2017, the first in their new series, Moral Psychology of the Emotions.
 Editor and author of Introduction; contributors include C. Ward Struthers, Robert Enright, Myisha Cherry, Jonathan Jacobs, Barrett Emerick, Alice MacLachlan, Eve Garrard and David McNaughton.

 - Journal issue, guest-edited, as co-editor: Journal of Social Philosophy, Special Issue: Miscarriage, Reproductive Loss, and Fetal Death.
 Spring 2015, Vol. 46 (1), co-edited and co-authored introduction with Ann J. Cahill (Elon University) and Byron J. Stoyles (Trent University).
 Edited original essays by authors including Alison Reiheld, Amy Mullin, Ann Cahill, Lindsey Porter, Hilde Lindemann, Byron Stoyles, Christine Overall, Sarah Clark Miller, Sarah Hardy and Rebecca Kukla.
 2015.

 - Journal issue, guest-edited, as co-editor: Hypatia, Special issue: Oppression and Agency: Essays in Honor of Claudia Card.
 Winter 2009, Vol. 24 (1), co-edited with Andrea Veltman (James Madison University), and contributor.
 Edited original essays by authors including Samantha Brennan, Joan Callahan, David Concepcion, Vicky Davion, Marilyn Friedman, Hilde Lindemann, Sheryl Ross, and Lisa Tessman.
 2009.

-- Anthology, Evil, Political Violence and Forgiveness.
+- Edited volume, Evil, Political Violence and Forgiveness.
 Co-editor, with Andrea Veltman (James Madison University), and contributor.
 Edited original essays by authors including Ann Cudd, Eric Kraemer, María Pía Lara, Alice MacLachlan, Sarah Clark Miller, Robin May Schott, Laurence Thomas, and Lynne Tirrell.
 Lanham, MD: Lexington Books, 2009.